Pat’s Seared Sesame Chicken

 Special note ~ The namesake of this delicious recipe was our dear family friend Pat Schroeder.
 Pat had been ill for several months, and as I was putting the finishing touches on my September 28, 2014 newspaper column–for which I coincidentally chose this recipe–I emailed a draft copy to Pat.
 She was thrilled that her recipe might be cooked and enjoyed by so many people.
 Sadly, Pat passed away before the newspaper went to print.
 I extend my deepest sympathy to Pat’s family.

 This recipe has become a favorite meal in our house for both its ease and flavor.
 With a syrupy glaze created by three key ingredients and an Asian flavor adored by many, what’s not to love?

 - 2 tablespoons honey

 - 4 teaspoons soy sauce (use a gluten-free brand if necessary)

 - 1 1/2 pounds boneless, skinless chicken thighs, opened flat (I sometimes use boneless, skinless breasts, pounded to an even thickness)

 - Optional: about a third of a cup of chicken stock or white wine for deglazing the pan; chopped cilantro or sliced green onions for garnish

 - Mix the honey, soy sauce, and ginger in a small bowl.
 Set aside.

-- Pour the reserved sauce over the chicken, and let it warm in the skillet for about 30 seconds, turning chicken to coat both sides.
+- Pour the reserved sauce over the chicken, and let it warm in the skillet for about 30 seconds, turning the chicken to coat both sides.
 If desired, pour in the stock or wine and scrape up the crusty pieces sticking to the pan, incorporating them into the sauce.
-(There’s a lot of flavor there!)
+(There’s a lot of flavor there.)

 - Remove to dinner plates and sprinkle with sesame seeds and optional garnishes…and thank Pat!